How do I know I am eligible to come to Tsow-Tun Le Lum?

 Where can I get an application for treatment?

-All prospective clients need to adhere to requirements identified in the intake package.
-Prospective clients must see a counsellor to be referred for treatment (we do not accept self-referrals).
+All applicants must meet admission criteria and adhere to requirements identified in the intake package.
+Applicants must see a counsellor to be referred for treatment (we do not accept self-referrals).
 Referral workers may print an intake package under the “Referral Package” tab within our website menu.

 Does Tsow-Tun Le Lum offer detox services?

-No. We do not have the medical facilities nor the resources required to support people who need detoxification.
+No. We do not have the medical facilities nor the resources required to support people who are experiencing detox.

-Clients must be able to physically and mentally able to participate in an intensive live-in program.
-A minimum of 2 weeks sobriety is required to be considered for admission to the substance misuse program.
-The 5-week trauma program requires clients to have abstained from the use of drugs and alcohol for a minimum of 6 months.
+Applicants must be able to physically and mentally participate in an intensive live-in program.
+A minimum of 2 weeks sobriety is required to be considered for admission to the substance use program.
+The 5-week trauma program requires applicants to have abstained from the use of drugs and alcohol for a minimum of 6 months.

-Longer sobriety times before treatment result in clients who have greater success in maintaining their sobriety after treatment.
+Longer sobriety times before treatment result in greater success in maintaining sobriety after treatment.

 Is there a store, bank, or bank machine near the centre?

-Clients are encouraged to bring enough personal supplies for the duration of their stay.
-Clients must bring Identification cards, bank cards, and spending money, which will be stored in a locked safe.
+Participants are encouraged to bring enough personal supplies for the duration of their stay; and must bring Identification cards, bank cards, and spending money, which will be stored in a locked safe.